 It has been a long journey toward our reopening but we are proud to be serving our community once again!
 Everything we have done has been completed with the safety of our members and staff as our No. 1 priority.
 Please note that this information will be continuously updated.
 Check back regularly for new information.

 As we reopen, we will do so cautiously, safely and slowly, and in a financially responsible way.
 Reopening decisions were made with many factors in mind, including efforts to be accessible in a wide geographical footprint throughout our service area.

 We have developed with our partners at URMC Y ROC Health Scan.
 This platform will be used to help grant you access into our open facilities.
 You can learn more about how to register for Y ROC Health Scan here.

 Any individual who displays any symptom of an illness will not be allowed to enter the building.

-- All non-bottle water filling drinking fountains will be out of use.
-Please be sure to bring a water bottle.
+- All non-bottle water filling drinking fountains are out of use.

 While in the Facility

 Throughout the duration of your visit you must wear a mask.

 When you first enter the facility, you will notice things look different.
 All areas have been redesigned for social distancing.
 Markers on the floor and signs throughout the building are in place to make maintaining social distancing simple.
 Please take a moment to read, and abide by, the new signage and guide markers as you come across them.

 You will also notice an increased amount of hand sanitizer and cleaning stations throughout the building to make hand hygiene and equipment maintenance more convenient.
 Members will be asked to clean equipment before and after each use and utilize hand sanitizer as needed.